azdavis/azdavis.net/posts/en/japanese-resources.md

 - It has 20 strokes
 - It's usually pronounced ぎ (gi)
-- It means 'deliberation' or 'discussion'
+- It means "deliberation" or "discussion"

 At one time, the way I tried to learn kanji like this was just to hard-memorize all of these things.
 But once I knew radicals, I realized this character is just